-Swedish Post-War Prefabricated Houses - location list (updated 2 May 2018)
+Swedish Post-War Prefabricated Houses

 Neil is compiling a location list of Swedish post-war prefabs (sometimes known as Swedish or Swedish timber houses).
 He grew up in a Swedish house in Pool-in-Wharfedale, Yorkshire, which is still in his family.
 You can view the list.

 The houses were imported from Sweden at the end of WW2 to designs from the UK.
-Many are still standing and lived in.
+The majority are still standing and lived in.
 There are several different styles but typically, unless they have been re-clad, they have distinctive vertical wooden exterior planking.
 One pair of dormer bungalows in Ellers Lane, Auckley, Doncaster is listed Grade II by Historic England.

 In England and Wales pairs of semi detached houses with single storey ‘wash houses’ (style 1) and semi detached dormer bungalows (style B1) were erected individually or in small groups in mainly rural areas.